Accessing our Children's Integrated Therapy Service

 Children and young people can access this pathway from preschool age to 18 years old.

 Voice: Children with voice problems are usually referred through ENT or other specialist tertiary centres.
 If there are concerns about a child’s voice quality (such as hoarseness, voice loss, etc.) this should be investigated via ENT services first.
-If you are unsure about whether or not to refer, please contact the service on 0300 123 2650 for advice.

 Cleft palate: Referrals usually come through tertiary services and are considered from birth where there are speech sound difficulties and/ or eating and drinking difficulties.